localhost

 Seed could be anything, varying from a string to a complex object or class.

-When you apply multiple state and decorators plugin to an instance, the instance will gain type safety.
+When you apply a plugin with state/decorators to an instance, the instance will gain type safety.

 )